mozilla/webliteracymap/Exploring/Navigation.md

 * Accessing the Web using the common features of Web browsers
 * Using hyperlinks to access a range of resources on the Web
+* Reading, evaluating, and manipulating URLs
-* Recognising the visual cues in everyday Web services
+* Recognizing the visual cues in everyday Web services
-* Installing browser add-ons and extensions to provide additional functionality
+* Using browser add-ons and extensions to provide additional functionality